felipe6ouza/modeling-some-domains/README.md

 2. Make any necessary modifications to the DBML files as per your domain modeling needs.
 3. Visit [dbdiagram.io](https://dbdiagram.io/) and upload your `.dbml` file to visualize the database structure.

+PS: Scripts .sql in this repository are designed to be compatible with Microsoft SQL Server.

 Feel free to contribute or suggest improvements to the models!